-- M Provided the rrovided the intellectual premise for the 1938 racial laws.

-Attacked Jews for:

-Their alleged Zionist sympathies.

-- Attacked Jews for:

-- sympathies.

-- Their championing of degenerate avantegarde cultural expressions.

-- For their doubtful loyalty to the Fascist regime and its imperial claims.
+- Provided the intellectual premise for the 1938 racial laws. - M Attacked Jews for: - Their alleged Zionist sympathies. - Their championing of degenerate avantegarde cultural expressions. - For their doubtful loyalty to the Fascist regime and its imperial claims

 Mussolini Was Hitler's Role Model